timkelty/craftcms-site-sync/README.md

 ### Nesting (Matrix, Neo, SuperTable, et al.)

+If you want to sync nested content, the child fields with the actual content should be translatable, not the parent field (Matrix, etc.) Do not check "Manage blocks on a per-site basis".
+This setting treats each `MatrixBlock` as a unique element, and therefore will not sync.

 When _any_ element (e.g. `MatrixBlock`, `Entry`) is saved, the plugin will traverse up its hierachy (via [`ElementInterface::getParent`](https://docs.craftcms.com/api/v3/craft-base-elementinterface.html#method-getparent)) until it finds a **Site-Sync Settings** field.

 For example, this means you can have a single **Site-Sync Settings** field on your `Entry` layout, but a nested `MatrixBlock` will still find it and use those settings for syncing.